Grevillea diversifolia is a shrub growing to 5 metres tall by several metres wide.

 Our specimens, after ten years, are about 1.5 metres tall by the same width.

 This is an unusual species because of the size of the flower heads.
-If you have a small garden and are looking for a grevillea to plant then this is probably not the one for you.
-In the larger garden, Grevillea diversifolia could be included in an informal hedge or screen.
+If you have a small garden and are looking for a grevillea to plant then this is probably not most suitable grevillea to plant, due to its size.
+In a larger garden, Grevillea diversifolia could be included in an informal hedge or screen.
 Light pruning is appreciated.